skarademir/Musait-Yerde/README.md

 I have a plan.
 Its not ordered:

-* Turn the UI to be UITableView-based, making it easy to add and drop incoming Buses.
+* DONE - Turn the UI to be UITableView-based, making it easy to add and drop incoming Buses.
 * Remove the bulk of hte logic from the locationManager callback.
 Place the logic within the Table objects themselves.
 Or something?
 * Build the Host App interface to at least provide a way to pick Stops.
 * Experiment with more useful UI.
 Maybe a map? maybe more information about the stop and the bus.
 Is it possible to embed a map? that would be nice